siko1056/siko1056.github.io/blog/2021/03/17/savannah-api.md

----
-layout: post
-title:  "SavannahAPI - A more systematic overview about bugs and patches"
+# SavannahAPI - A more systematic overview about bugs and patches

-date: 2021-03-17
+> Created: 2021-03-17
-modified_date: 2024-04-10
-categories: blog
-image: /assets/blog/2021-03-17-SavannahAPI_client.png
-tags:
-  - octave
----

 The [GNU Octave](https://octave.org) project is registered on the code hosting platform [GNU Savannah](https://savannah.gnu.org/) since April 2002.